ludocode/pottery/include/pottery/node_list/README.md

 void subject_unregister_listener(subject_t* subject, subject_listener_t* listener);
 ```

-This subject lets you register and unregister for callbacks when something happens.
+This subject lets you register and unregister callbacks which it will call when some event happens.
 You can easily implement this with a node list, letting it handle allocation and management of listeners for you.
+The advantage of using a node list is that it makes it easy to allow listeners to unregister themselves during their callback.

 ```c
 // subject.c